-The Company may implement any additional modified work schedules or schedules with variable hours of work per day that are not included in Schedule C provided the Union is notified and a majority of the affected employees agree to such schedule.
+The Company may implement any additional modified work schedules or schedules with variable hours of work per day provided the Union is notified and a majority of the affected employees agree to such schedule.

 The Company will provide a minimum of twenty-one (21) calendar days' notice of the implementation, modification or cancellation of modified work schedules.